How Poor Glassdoor Reviews

 Glassdoor does not remove negative reviews.

-The best way to improve a company’s reputation and expertise is to take the time to address the negative feedback left by employees.
-Glassdoor is one of the most trusted employee review sites, and its massive audience is a powerful asset for companies.
-Here are some tips for improving the quality of your Glassdoor reviews:
+The very best method to improve a business’s credibility and also competence is to take the time to attend to the negative comments left by prospective employees.
+Glassdoor is among one of the most relied on employee testimonial sites, and its large audience is an effective property for firms.
+Below are some pointers for boosting the quality of your Glassdoor testimonials:

 In addition to ignoring reviews written by unhappy employees, the company must be willing to review them.
 Fortunately, Glassdoor has a policy against publishing reviews containing profane language.
 In the past, reviewers were allowed to criticize upper management, wear dirty clothes, and discuss their personal lives.
 However, they cannot legally sue those who posted the reviews.
 It is because the cost of taking legal action is considerable and rarely ends in a positive result for the business owner.
 Therefore, it’s best to bury bad reviews on Google instead of posting them on Glassdoor.